About This Manual¶

 Additional information is contained in several appendices:

-- Appendix B, Reference of Extbase , contains an overview of important Extbase concepts and an alphabetical listing of the API.
+- Appendix B, Reference of Extbase, contains an overview of important Extbase concepts and an API’s alphabetical listing.

 This book uses the following typographic conventions:

-This stands for a general advice or hint.
+This stands for a piece of general advice or hint.